Updated in February 2020

 Now it’s time to cut your thin plywood to size.
 You can do that with a circular saw or even a hand saw.
 If you prefer not to handle a saw, ask the friendly people at the home improvement store to cut them to size for you.

 Once you have your wood backing cut to the proper size you can cover it with the adhesive paper of choice.
-It so happens that the process described in my easy drawer liner post is exactly the same as for covering the wood piece in this project.

 Here is the piece of plywood I used before it’s covered and while I am finding the perfect layout for my space.